 In some couples the partners have very different financial pictures because one comes from a wealthy family and/or earns much more than the other.
 These rich partner poor partner couples may also have differences in their understanding of finance, budgets, cash flow, or the importance of saving, investing and planning for the future.
 Plus they usually have deeper issues and anxieties about the symbolic meaning of money.
 These dynamics can cause conflict and unhappiness.
 In fact, if these differences are not handled and resolved they can lead to ongoing money battles and even destroy the marriage.

-You can get relationship tips like these and learn how to rekindle passion and create a lasting love relationships in my free Dating Tips and Relationship Advice Newsletter.
+You can get relationship tips like these and learn how to rekindle passion and create a true love relationships in my free Dating Tips and Relationship Advice Newsletter.

 Here are five relationship tips that can save a rich partner poor partner relationship so that you break through the differences and come together as a loving team: